Rockncoder/js-cpp/README.md

 # js-cpp
 Modern versions of C++ and JavaScript are very different languages, but they can be programmed in a similar styles.

-* The this pointer
+1. The this pointer
-* lambdas/arrow functions
+1. lambdas/arrow functions
-* closures
+1. closures
-* create a new scope anywhere with {} blocks
+1. create a new scope anywhere with {} blocks
-* functions without classes
+1. functions without classes
-* functions within classes
+1. functions within classes
+1. destructuring ES6 & C++17 (but they call it different things)